droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/ui_interface.h - Contains CClientUIInterface, the class that handles signals for UI communication.

 ./src/uint256.cpp - A template class for opaque blobs (base_blob), derived classes for 160-bit and 256-bit data (uint160 and uint256), and functs for handling 256-bit data strings (uint256S).
+Originally, this class also performed arithmetic functions.
+However, [the code was split into "arithmetic" (arith_uint256) and "opaque" (uint256) classes](https://github.com/bitcoin/bitcoin/pull/5490).
+This was done [primarily to support big endian CPUs](https://github.com/bitcoin/bitcoin/pull/5510).
+The opaque version here is basically a blob that relies on the endianness of the system, unlike the arithmetic version (./src/arith_uint256.cpp), which has arithmetic functionality and doesn't care about endianness but also loses certain functionality (e.g., serialization).
+Internally, [the blobs are little endian](https://github.com/bitcoin/bitcoin/blob/0.11/src/arith_uint256.cpp#L251) but are [printed as big endian](https://github.com/bitcoin/bitcoin/blob/0.11/src/uint256.cpp#L25).
+In addition, when creating uint256 values from strings (e.g., incoming RPC calls like *getblock()*), [the endianness of the string is reversed](https://github.com/bitcoin/bitcoin/blob/0.11/src/uint256.cpp#L42-L55).

 ./src/uint256.h - See the CPP file.
+Contains the actual uint160 and uint256 classes, along with the base_blob template class parent.

 ./src/undo.h - Undo info for CTxIn (CTxInUndo), CTransaction (CTxUndo), and CBlock (CBlockUndo).